A characterization of groups of parahoric type: Truncated valuation rings

 \begin{cor} The truncated valuation ring $R$ is a henselian ring. \end{cor}

-This is an immediate consequence of the henselianity of $F$.
-(Note that it can also be proved directly; the proof is similar to the proof of Hensel's lemma for complete local fields.) $\Box$
+\begin{proof} This is an immediate consequence of the henselianity of $F$.
+(Note that it can also be proved directly; the proof is similar to the proof of Hensel's lemma for complete local fields.) $\Box$ \end{proof}

+\begin{cor} The truncated valuation ring $R$ is, as an additive group, the group of $k$-points of a finite-dimensional unipotent abelian algebraic group of dimension $d+1$ defined over $k$. \end{cor}